squid-cache/squid-cache.github.io/SquidFaq/ConfiguringSquid.rst

 cache_peer parentcache.foo.com parent 3128 0 no-query
 prefer_direct off
 }}}
-The default behaviour of Squid in the absence of positive ICP, HTCP, etc replies is to connect to the origin server instead of using parents.
+The default behavior of Squid in the absence of positive ICP, HTCP, etc replies is to connect to the origin server instead of using parents.
 The ''prefer_direct off'' directive tells Squid to try parents first.

-== I have "dnsserver" processes that aren't being used, should I lower the number in "squid.conf"? == The ''dnsserver'' processes are used by ''squid'' because the ''gethostbyname(3)'' library routines used to convert web sites names to their internet addresses blocks until the function returns (i.e., the process that calls it has to wait for a reply).
+== I have "dnsserver" processes that aren't being used, should I lower the number in "squid.conf"? ==

+The ''dnsserver'' processes were originally used by ''squid'' because the ''gethostbyname(3)'' library routines used to convert web sites names to their internet addresses blocks until the function returns (i.e., the process that calls it has to wait for a reply).
 Since there is only one ''squid'' process, everyone who uses the cache would have to wait each time the routine was called.
 This is why the ''dnsserver'' is a separate process, so that these processes can block, without causing blocking in ''squid''.

+Squid now contains an internal DNS client which does not rely on gethostbyname().
+It is much faster and can scale to match traffic levels without needing a reconfigure.
+Simply remove the configure option '''--disable-internal-dns''' and rebuild squid in order to use it.
+If your squid does not have that option it is not using the ''dnsserver'' helper.

 It's very important that there are enough ''dnsserver'' processes to cope with every access you will need, otherwise ''squid'' will stop occasionally.
 A good rule of thumb is to make sure you have at least the maximum number of dnsservers ''squid'' has '''ever''' needed on your system, and probably add two to be on the safe side.
 In other words, if you have only ever seen at most three ''dnsserver'' processes in use, make at least five.
 Remember that a ''dnsserver'' is small and, if unused, will be swapped out.

+== My ''dnsserver'' average/median service time seems high, how can I reduce it? ==

+ (!)
+Use the internal DNS resolver now built into Squid.
+It is not limited to single request-response blocking.

-== My ''dnsserver'' average/median service time seems high, how can I reduce it? == First, find out if you have enough ''dnsserver'' processes running by looking at the ../CacheManager ''dns'' output.
+First, find out if you have enough ''dnsserver'' processes running by looking at the ../CacheManager ''dns'' output.
 Ideally, you should see that the first ''dnsserver'' handles a lot of requests, the second one less than the first, etc.  The last ''dnsserver'' should have serviced relatively few requests.
 If there is not an obvious decreasing trend, then you need to increase the number of ''dns_children'' in the configuration file.
 If the last ''dnsserver'' has zero requests, then you definately have enough.

-Another factor which affects the ''dnsserver'' service time is the proximity of your DNS resolver.
-Normally we do not recommend running Squid and ''named'' on the same host.
-Instead you should try use a DNS resolver (''named'') on a different host, but on the same LAN.
+Another factor which affects the DNS service time is the proximity of your DNS resolver.
+Normally we do not recommend running Squid and Resolver on the same host.
+Instead you should try use a DNS resolver on a different host, but on the same LAN.
 If your DNS traffic must pass through one or more routers, this could be causing unnecessary delays.

+## Not relevant any more??
-== How can I easily change the default HTTP port? == Before you run the configure script, simply set the ''CACHE_HTTP_PORT'' environment variable.
+## == How can I easily change the default HTTP port? ==
+##Before you run the configure script, simply set the ''CACHE_HTTP_PORT'' environment variable.

-{{{
+## {{{
-setenv CACHE_HTTP_PORT 8080
+## setenv CACHE_HTTP_PORT 8080
-./configure
+## ./configure
-make
+## make
-make install
+## make install
-}}}
+## }}}
-== Is it possible to control how big each ''cache_dir'' is? == With Squid-1.1 it is NOT possible.
-Each ''cache_dir'' is assumed to be the same size.
-The ''cache_swap'' setting defines the size of all ''cache_dir''s taken together.
-If you have N ''cache_dir''s then each one will hold ''cache_swap'' / N Megabytes.

 == What ''cache_dir'' size should I use? ==
 This chapter assumes that you are dedicating an entire disk partition to a squid cache_dir, as is often the case.